 Enthuse about the future

 This one is also difficult to do with my mother.
-I know there are some people who have better relationships with their parents.
-This is the way to keep it positive.
+I know there are some people who have better or worse relationships with their parents.
+If you do wish to keep your parent in your life (and not cut them out), this is the way to keep it positive.
 Get excited about what the future holds because it’s something to look forward to.